 Brian has been designing homes for over 17 years, starting at a design/build firm while an undergraduate at Lawrence Tech (B.S.
 Architecture).
 After that, he moved on to Montana, where he could enjoy the mountains while designing log homes.
-2005 saw a return to Michigan, where he worked until recently with a prominent local architecture firm on some of Michigan’s first LEED Platinum homes (built by Meadowlark!).
-He wrapped up his Master’s of Architecture at Lawrence in 2008, and is currently pursuing licensure as an architect.
+2005 saw a return to Michigan, where he worked with a prominent local architecture firm on some of Michigan’s first LEED Platinum homes (built by Meadowlark!) before joining Meadowlark.

-When not working or studying for his licensure exams, he and his wife enjoy reading, hockey, golf, and taking it easy with the animals.
+When not working, Brian and his wife enjoy reading, hockey, golf, and taking it easy with the animals.

 Melanie Grabarkiewicz, Associate IIDA – BS (Interior Design)